+I am looking for some evergreen shrub/bush/small tress suggestions to plant along the front of our house.
+I am originally from Australia and have little idea of plants etc here in the US so any help or suggestions appreciated, and I'm happy to try something people might think is unusual if it meets the requirements.
 We are in Zone 5 (Northern Indiana) and the spot we'd like to plant them is part shade in summer and pretty much full shade all winter.
 We'd be looking at around the 3 to 5 foot range in height and are happy to prune them thought I'd prefer them to not need pruning all the time but also not to be so slow growing they take years to reach the desired size.
 I am not planning on trimming to fancy shapes so the plants don't have to be hedging style plants, just keep their leaves all year around. [more inside]

 Our garden is happily producing vegetables for us, and I want to take some of this fresh, homegrown produce and preserve it.
 However, we're not getting large enough batches of produce to actually can or pickle.
 How do I work around this? [more inside]

+The parents are wanting to redesign the deck and garden.
+They found a few pieces of software but nothing yet that allows them to upload a photo and paste 3d mock-ups of a plan onto the photo.
 If that isn't something that's reliably done (out of my depth here), perhaps just a great piece of free-ware for deck and garden design?
 I guess they could 'design' in the existing garden space prior to the deck design.
+Thanks!

 I stopped weeding the yard a few years ago because my grass allergies are pretty bad.
 Even when I've covered my skin with gloves, jeans, and covered shoes I've gotten so itchy that I couldn't sleep at night.
 Bt the weeds come fast and furious in our yard and my husband has a hard time pulling them all, even though he uses Roundup to help keep them at bay.
 So I'd like to help if I can, and am wondering if there are effective ways to protect my skin to minimize allergic reactions.
 OTC itch medicines haven't made much of a difference for me.